neuralmagic/deepsparse/examples/classification/README.md

 ```

 ### SparseZoo Stubs
-[SparseZoo](http://sparsezoo.neuralmagic.com/) is a constantly-growing repository of sparsified (pruned and
+[SparseZoo](http://sparsezoo.neuralmagic.com/) is a constantly growing repository of sparsified (pruned and
 pruned-quantized) models with matching sparsification recipes for neural networks.
-It simplifies and accelerates your time-to-value in building performant deep learning models with a collection of inference-optimized models and recipes to prototype from.
+It simplifies and accelerates your time to value in building performant deep learning models with a collection of inference-optimized models and recipes to prototype.

 Available via API and hosted in the cloud, the [SparseZoo](http://sparsezoo.neuralmagic.com/) contains both
 baseline and models sparsified to different degrees of inference performance vs. baseline loss recovery.
 Recipe-driven approaches built around sparsification algorithms allow you to take the models as given, transfer-learn from the models onto private datasets, or transfer the recipes to your architectures.